sonic-net/SONiC/doc/ecmp/fine_grained_next_hop_hld.md

 key                                   = FG_NHG|fg-nhg-group-name      ; FG_NHG group name
 ; field                               = value
 BUCKET_SIZE                           = hash_bucket_size              ; total hash bucket size desired, recommended value of Lowest Common Multiple of 1..{max # of next-hops}
-MATCH_MODE                            = mode                          ; The filtering method used to identify when to use Fine Grained vs regular route handling. next-hop-based looks to next-hop IP to filter routes and route-based looks to prefix to filter routes.
+MATCH_MODE                            = mode                          ; The filtering method used to identify when to use Fine Grained vs regular route handling. nexthop-based looks to next-hop IP to filter routes and uses fine grained ecmp when nexthop IPs matches FG_NHG_MEMBER IPs. route-based looks to prefix to filter routes, and uses fine grained ecmp when the route prefix matches the FG_NHG_PREFIX prefix.
 ```

 ```